Castle To Cathedral To Cashmere

 A more spacious market area for traders was created when the Plainstones were laid out in 1787.
 However, it wasn’t until 1851 that, with the building of the New Market, traders had the benefit of a covered market.

-The market buildings stretched all the way to South Street and included a theatre which attracted touring and local companies.
+The market buildings stretched to South Street and included a theatre that attracted touring and local companies.

 The arches between the pillars in this close are bricked up, but they once housed the stalls of the New Market.